Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 KomradeSpectre, for helping me a ton with making the variants have custom skins.

 ## Changelog
+'1.3.0' Code Cleanup & Other Variants Update
+- Refractored how the config file is generated, it's EXTREMELY advised that you delete your existing config file so the new one generates without any errors!
+- Added the Malfunctioning Solus Control Unit
+- Added the Malfunctioning Alloy Worship Unit,
+- Added Other Variants.
+Variants that not necesarily belong to the Enemy Team.
+- Added the Beetle Guard Brute - Gland
+- Added the Beetle Guard Sharpshooter - Gland
+- Added the Sniper Squid
+- Added the Chaingun Squid.

 '1.2.9' Wispception update
 - Added the Wisp Amalgamate
 - Added the Aluminum Contraption